sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 4     | distributor     | From {{SWID}}, "An entity that furthers the marketing, selling and/or distribution of software from the original place of manufacture to the ultimate user without modifying the software, its packaging or its labelling."
 | 5     | licensor        | From {{SAM}} as "software licensor", a "person or organization who owns or holds the rights to issue a software license for a specific software package"

-The values above are registered in the IANA "SWID/CoSWID Entity Role Values" registry defined in section {{iana-entity-role}}.
+The values above are registered in the IANA "SWID/CoSWID Entity Role Value" registry defined in section {{iana-entity-role}}.
 Additional valid values will likely be registered over time.
 Additionally, the index values 128 through 255 have been reserved for private use.

 {: #indexed-link-ownership}
 ## Link Ownership Values